blakedrumm/SCOM-Scripts-and-SQL/Powershell/Remove SCOM Agent/ReadMe.md

     This script will attempt to remove all registered services, performance counters, DLLs, and program files.
 This script makes direct deletions from the registry and file system.

-    One external file is REQUIRED: RegistryKeys.txt
+    One external file is optional: RegistryKeys.txt

 ## NOTES
     This script assumes: